 To be completely honest, this did not feel to Bridgit as though it was a dream at all, but yet…

-“Are you well this morning, Miss?” asked the short, slightly plump but very agile Dixon with a caring tone but displaying a lack of any interest in not only the answer, but indeed whether or not an answer was even given.
+“Are you well this morning, Miss?” asked the short, slightly plump but very agile Dixon with a caring tone, but displaying a lack of any interest in not only the answer, but indeed whether or not an answer was even given.
 She was too intent going about her morning chores, confident that if Miss had been other than well, she would already know about it.

-Although originally hired as lady’s maid to Lady Bridgit Darnell, when the housekeeper, Mrs. Capwell, left to move to Brighton with her son, Dixon took charge of the household with such military precision that it was not deemed necessary to hire a replacement.
+Although originally hired as lady’s maid to Lady Bridgit Darnell when the housekeeper, Mrs Capwell, left to move to Brighton with her son, Dixon took charge of the household with such military precision that it was not deemed necessary to hire a replacement.

-With the precision of a well-rehearsed soldier, the be-spectacled, grey-haired Dixon went from one activity to the next, all the while commenting in great detail on the unusually fine weather and excess of sunshine that May of 1895 in Warrior Square had bestowed upon them.
+With the exactness of a well-rehearsed soldier, the be-spectacled, grey-haired Dixon went from one activity to the next, all the while commenting in great detail on the unusually fine weather and excess of sunshine that May of 1895 in Warrior Square had bestowed upon them.

 “You’ll be wanting to take this shawl with you down to the shore, Miss.
 It may be bright and sunny out theres abouts, but it is still mighty chilly and you don’t want to catch cold.
 I’ll be back up in ten minutes to help you dress.
 I’ve laid out the blue for today.
-Mrs. Patterson still hasn’t fixed that rip you put in the hem of your brown one when you caught it the other day.
+Mrs Patterson still hasn’t fixed that rip you put in the hem of your brown one when you caught it the other day.
 I keep telling her ‘we ain’t made of clothes, you know’ and all I gets is ‘I’ll see to it…’ See to it my foot.
 That woman would take seven minutes to boil a three-minute egg, she would…”

 As she had completed her immediate chores and not waiting for a response from her mistress, Dixon left the room, closing the door behind her and leaving Bridgit again to her thoughts.

-She imagined she was seated in a booth in a large restaurant overlooking a harbour.
+She imagined she was seated in a high-backed wooden booth in a large restaurant overlooking a harbour.
 Massive arched windows gave her an almost one-hundred-eighty-degree vista, but something was odd.
 The boats were all white in colour and almost to a vessel they were absent of any masts…

 “How strange,” Bridgit remarked supposedly to herself but obviously loud enough that a young woman standing near her said, “I’m sorry?
 I didn’t hear you.
 What would you like to order?”